Skip to contents

 susie_plot(res_susie,y = "PIP")

-Another clue is that the fine-mapped variants explain >99% of the variation in gene expression, which suggests overfitting.
+Another clue is that the fine-mapped SNPs explain >99% of the variation in gene expression, which might be explained by overfitting:

 ypred <- predict(res_susie, X)